 “Hello?”, she asked.
 It was the receptionist at Warwick Prep.

-“Yes, hello Mrs Peterson, I’m calling from Warwick Prep.
+“Yes, hello Mrs Peterson, I’m calling from Castle Hill.
 There’s been an outbreak of COVID in your son and daughter’s classes,” the woman on the phone annouced.

 Sarah gasped.
 Had Will and Eleanor got COVID?